open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 ## Step 9: Checking compatibility

 When you want to run an experiment in a browser, you cannot use all of OpenSesame's functionality.
 To check whether your experiment is able to run in a browser, you can use the OSWeb compatibility check by going to Menu → Tools → OSweb.
-If you've followed all the steps of this tutorial, the compatibility check will fail with the following warning (%FigCompatibilityCheck):
+If you've followed all the steps of this tutorial, the compatibility check will succeeed:

 %--
 figure:
  id: FigCompatibilityCheck
  source: compatibility-check.png
  caption: |
-  The compatibility check may give warnings or errors.
+  The compatibility check indicates whether the experiment is compatible with OSWeb.
---%

-This is a warning that the *logger* has the option 'Log all variables' enabled.
-Enabling this option is recommended when running an experiment on the desktop, in which case it's no problem to collect a lot of unnecessary information.
-However, enabling this option is *not* recommend when running an experiment online, because doing so results in unnecessarily large data files and consumes an unnecessary amount of bandwidth.

-Therefore, go the *logger*, disable the 'Log all variables' option, and select only those variables that you actually need.
-You can do that by opening the variable inspector and dragging variables into the *logger* table (%FigLogger).

-%--
-figure:
- id: FigLogger
- source: logger.png
- caption: |
-  Logging only relevant variables is recommended when running an experiment online to save bandwidth.
 --%

 For a list of functionality that is supported by OSWeb, see: